Worthless Words that Aren’t Followed by Actions

 Ever since you were a child, however, you began to see the power of words.
 There are phrases that hurt and phrases that can help you grow in maturity and confidence.

-But one aspect that’s of vital importance when educating your children is that you demonstrate with facts what you say with words.
+But one aspect that’s of vital importance when raising your children is that you demonstrate outwardly what you say with words.

 If you love your child, show them by supporting them and making them believe that they are capable of doing anything they want.

 Moreover, if you make a promise to your child, you should keep it.
 If you don’t, all you do is create a vacuum and your child will eventually stop trusting you.